bignerdranch/CoreDataStack/README.md

 For complete source documentation see: [Documentation](http://bignerdranch.github.io/CoreDataStack/index.html)

+**Why "Stack"?**
 Previously, the Core Data Stack provided a full, ready-made Core Data stack.
 Apple now provide that themselves in `NSPersistentContainer`, so we're free to focus on the other benefits listed above, and we have [deprecated][#sec:deprecations] our own stack in favor of Apple's.

+**Swift-Only:**
+Note that the Core Data Stack is intended to be used from Swift.
+Any use you can make of it from Objective-C is by luck, not design.